Consumer Medicine Information

 Do not use NOVASONE if you have:

 a viral skin infection (such as cold sores, shingles or chicken pox)

 a fungal skin infection (such as thrush, tinea or ringworm)

 unless your doctor tells you.

-Ask your doctor if you are unsure whether you have any of these conditions.
+Ask your doctor or pharmacist if you are unsure whether you have any of these conditions.